utkugnc/DSA210-Project/README.md

 ### METHOD
 Using the data science methods, data visualization techniques, and statistical knowledge covered in the course DSA210, I will address these main questions, as well as additional questions that may arise during the analysis.

+### Update
+In the Project file, you can see jupyter notebook and correlation plots for indices.
+Report summarizes the foundings on these